Tested Baking & Dessert Recipes & Videos

 bibliography

-Blueberry Sauce Tested Recipe
+Blueberry Sauce Recipe & Video

 Printer Friendly Page

-When blueberries are in season and you have had your fill of eating them out of hand, try making this delicious blueberry sauce.
-Its color is a beautiful deep purple and its tangy yet sweet flavor makes it an excellent accompaniment to pancakes, waffles, ice cream, stirred into your morning yogurt, or used as a filling in cakes.
-The finished sauce does contain some whole blueberries, so if you want a smoother sauce, simply blend or process the sauce until smooth.
+When blueberries are in season and you've had your fill of eating them out of hand, try making this delicious homemade Blueberry Sauce.
+It's full of blueberries in a thick bluish purple sauce, and its tangy sweet flavor makes it an excellent accompaniment to pancakes, waffles, crepes, ice cream, stirred into plain yogurt, spread on your morning toast, or even as a filling or topping for cakes.

 Blueberries belong to the genus Vaccinium and are related to the bilberry, cranberry, huckleberry, hurtleberry, saskatoon, and whortleberry.
 This round, smooth-skinned, dark blue, sweet and juicy berry with a dusty white bloom, is native to North America and has been cultivated commercially since the early 1900's.
 The cultivated blueberries are up to four times as large as the wild blueberries and are available from late May to late September.
 Most of the blueberries sold in grocery stores are cultivated.
 When choosing blueberries look for firm, plump, fragrant, dark blue berries with a dusty white bloom.
 The white bloom is the blueberry's natural protection against the sun and is a sign of freshness.
-Always check the underside of the container for any wet spots or staining.
-Discard any soft, moldy, or crushed berries.

-Stir in the vanilla extract, if using, and the lemon zest and juice.
+Remove from heat and stir in the vanilla extract, if using, and the lemon zest and juice.
 Taste and add more lemon juice if needed.
+Let cool and then cover and refrigerate for up to a week.

 Makes about 3 cups (720 ml).
 Preparation time 15 minutes.